 If you suspect you have shingles, you should visit your doctor immediately so that you can begin taking anti-viral medication.
 If your regular doctor can’t see you the same day, visit an urgent care clinic.
 The anti-viral medication is only effective if it is started early on, within 48-72 hours of onset.
 While there is no cure for shingles, the medication will reduce the length of time of the outbreak and help relieve symptoms faster.
 If your pain is severe, a doctor can also prescribe pain medication.

 The rash from shingles can be painful and irritating.
 It can take 3 to 5 weeks to heal.
 After seeing a doctor, you can take further steps to minimize your discomfort with:

 - Oatmeal baths;

 - Cool, damp compresses on the skin; and

 Get relief from shingles.

 If you need to see a doctor on short notice in Hampton Roads, In and Out Express Care has four convenient locations to serve you.
-Stop by one of our urgent care clinics in Hampton Roads so we can help you feel better fast!
+Stop by one of our four urgent care clinics in Hampton Roads so we can help you feel better fast!
 When it comes to shingles, you don’t want to wait.